 systemctl reboot

 As the system boots, the MOK management window will automatically appear.
 Select “Enroll MOK”, then select “Continue” and “Yes” in succession, and a window will appear asking for the password you set earlier.
-Enter the password you set earlier, and the key registration procedure will be completed.
+Enter the password you set earlier, and the key registration process will be completed.
 Now if you enter reboot to boot again, the NVIDIA driver will be loaded normally.

 Verifying NVIDIA Driver Installation